Snow/Ice Removal Plan

 Plowing operations on the campus are broken down into the following two zones: (1) Truck Plowing Zones (2) Tractor Plowing Zones

 Snow removal efforts will commence when snow covers the road surface; rock salt will be applied.
 For heavier snowfalls, all roadways will be plowed then salted.
-At no time should snow accumulate to a depth of more than 3”.

 Our Snow Removal Fleet